 Zoo timings: 8:30 a.m to 5:30 p.m daily.
 The zoo is closed on Tuesdays.

 Entry cost: 80 INR for adults on normal days and 100 INR for adults on holidays.
 40 INR for children on normal days and 50 INR for children on holidays.

 Ranganathittu Bird Sanctuary is also known as Pakshi Kashi and lies at a 30-minute drive from Mysore.
 We visited here on our way to Mysore from Bangalore.

 This place is home to numerous varieties of birds.
 You can either observe them via a watchtower at a distance or can go boating in a lake to explore the lesser-known parts of the sanctuary.

 My daughter liked this place more than she had expected.
 She also enjoyed the boating ride as it was her first.
-As a parent, make sure that your kids don’t put their hand in the water.
+As a parent, make sure that your kids don’t put their hands in the water.
 There are crocodiles at the sanctuary so be careful.

 I was so proud to see my daughter not only enjoy the boat ride amidst beautiful birds but also not being fearful at all.

 Sanctuary timings: 9:00 am to 6:00 pm

 Entry cost: 50 INR for adults from India.
 25 INR for children.
 300 INR for adults from abroad.